lichtungnitro/automatic-parakeet/content/blog/maple-world.md

 draft = false
-title = 'The Modern Maple World' description = "Sample article showcasing of a storytelling, but real one." tags = ['philosophy', 'gaming', 'community', 'technology', 'society']
+title = 'The Modern Maple World' description = "Sample article showcasing of a storytelling, but real one." tags = ['philosophy', 'gaming', 'community', 'society']
 +++

 ---